ANNAPOLIS AREA INTERGROUP, INC.

 and social activities of the Intergroup approved by the Executive Committee.

-Section 4.
-Institutions Committee.
-This Committee shall function for the specific purpose of carrying
+This committee shall function for the specific purpose of carrying the AA message of recovery to alcoholics in treatment and outpatient

-listing of institutions to be serviced by participating groups and/or individuals, arrange all necessary programs, speakers,
+be serviced by participating groups and/or individuals at the monthly Council meeting, arrange all necessary programs, speakers and clearances.

 the AAIG service area in order to inform the individual groups of the Intergroups' function, to encourage participation